 - You file the remaining documents with the court.

-- A judge completes your divorce by signing your divorce decree.
+- A judge completes your divorce by signing your divorce Final Judgment and Decree.